 During a climbing trip to Pakistan, Nic landed a Sea Kayak Guide job in Western Norway which kept him there for 5 years before heading back home to start Auckland Sea Kayaks in 2010.

 He is seen most days in a kayak and after spending many years overseas he loves showing off his backyard to locals and tourists.
-He is involved in many local conservation projects and training towards the Yukon River Quest a 715 km race in Canada in 2020.
+He is involved in many local conservation projects and is married with a daughter.

 Operations and head guide

 Daniel has been with Auckland Sea Kayaks for 5 years .
 He is a passionate outdoors person, with a keen focus on protecting and regenerating our local environment.
 In a previous life he worked as a site engineer for large construction companies.
 He found paddle and made the transition into the outdoor guiding industry.

 Daniel brings with him a level of organisation, attention to detail and wealth of sea kayaking skills and knowledge gleaned from paddling around the world.

 His passion for sea kayaking and being in wild and remote places have seen him paddle and guide in some remote and stunning places in Patagonia, British Columbia, Scottish Isles, dynamic waters off the Isle of Man, fjords of Norway, Wilson’s Promontory, Australia and of course his favourite Great Barrier Island in NZ.

 Daniel is a sponsored paddler for NDK kayaks.

 In July, 2019 Daniel paddled around Vancouver Island, Canada and can be seen on his Instagram: https://www.instagram.com/lifeandtimesofdan/